About Us & What We Do

 H) Mott Hall III And TapCo School

-We expanded to the Bronx’s Mott Hall III and TapCo School in 2022.
+We expanded to the Bronx’s Mott Hall III and TAPCo School in 2022.
 We teach 10-week, after school classes at each school, the former being a middle school and the latter, a high school.
-At TapCo, students write a social justice-oriented, one-act play with video games as the theme.
+At TAPCo, students write a social justice-oriented, one-act play with video games as the theme.
 At Mott Hall III, we have founder Harold Goldberg, and assistant mentors Isaac Espinosa and Ronald Gordon teach the classes.

 Current And Future Work